mongodb/docs/source/includes/faq-agents.rst

 servers with multiple aliases.
 This prevents servers from appearing multiple times under different names in the |mms| interface.

-To create a preferred hostname, go to :doc:`Group Settings
+To create a preferred hostname, go to :doc:`Project Settings
 </tutorial/manage-group-settings>` and add a :guilabel:`Preferred
 Hostnames` entry.
 For details, see :doc:`/tutorial/manage-group-settings`